IsiBee/employeeTracker-challenge/README.md

 ## Additional Information
 ### Notes
 I had such a difficult time with this challenge.
 The initial setup with the SQL queries was straightforward, however the promise structure has thrown me.
 I am so completely out of my depth.
 The biggest piece I have to fix on this is the ability to recall mainMenu() right now the user will have to exit the app and re-enter every time and I cannot figure out why.
+EDIT: I was able to figure out how to loop the mainMenu function in the promise.
+You must call mainMenu without the ().

 Another challenge I ran into was a weird bug where the foreign key column would replace the primary key column for roles and employees.
 The way I solved it was by explicitly calling the column names roles.id and roles.department_id.